 Dream of:06 October 1996 "From Manure To Art"

-All the while, although I couldn't hear clearly, I could clearly see that he was angry at me, blaming me for his misadventure, and that he seemed to be yelling some threats at me.
-Once he had found the shore, sensing that he was going to cause me some problem, I turned and headed up the hill to the back of the Farmhouse.
-Once I had reached the back porch, I stood on the concrete steps and looked back down the slopping hill to the barns, and saw that Rush was now rushing up the hill toward me.
+All the while, although I could not clearly hear his voice, I could plainly see that he was angry at me and that he was blaming me for his misadventure.
+He seemed to be yelling threats at me, and when he finally reached shore, I sensed that he was going to cause me some problem.
+I turned and headed up the hill to the back of the Farmhouse.
+Once I had reached the back porch, I stood on the concrete steps and looked back down the slopping hill to the barns, and saw Rush rushing up the hill toward me.
 I also saw that he had something in his hands which appeared to be a rifle.
-Realizing that I needed to defend myself, I looked around me for some weapon.
-I saw some long wooden tobacco sticks which I thought I might use.
-I also saw a hoe or a mattock, which I thought would make a better weapon.
-But I really didn't want to use a hoe or mattock because I knew with that I might do some serious damage, and I didn't really want to hurt him; I just wanted to defend myself.
-So just as he was about to reach me, I picked up one of the tobacco sticks (which is a stick about a meter and a half long which is used for hanging tobacco in the barns), and prepared to defend myself.
+Realizing that I needed to defend myself, I looked around me for a weapon.
+I saw some long wooden tobacco sticks(sticks about a meter and a half long used for hanging tobacco in the barns) which I thought I might use.
+I also saw a hoe or a mattock, which I thought would make a better weapon, but I really did not want to use a hoe or mattock because I knew with that I might do some serious damage, and I did not really want to hurt him - I just wanted to defend myself.
+So just as Rush was about to reach me, I picked up one of the tobacco sticks, and prepared to defend myself.

-Several people were in the kitchen, including a woman, sitting at the table, who was my mother.
-She was a strong thin woman, in the prime of life, whose very presence seemed to demand respect.
-She listened as Rush began gushing about what had happened, trying to fix the blame on me.
-I quickly joined in, interjecting that Rush had had a gun which he had pointed at me (I however didn't mention that I had also pointed the gun at Rush once I had relieved him of it).
+Like a little boy, he ran into the Farmhouse, saying that he was going to tell my mother about what had happened.
+I followed him into the kitchen where I found several people, including a woman who was my mother, sitting at the table.
+She was a strong, thin woman, in the prime of life - her very presence seemed to demand respect.
+She listened as Rush began gushing about what had happened and as he tried to fix the blame on me.
+I quickly joined in, interjecting that Rush had had a gun which he had pointed at me - I however did not mention that I had also pointed the gun at Rush once I had relieved him of it.
 My mother listened to what we had to say, and then seemed to dismiss the whole matter, as if it were now all settled.
 Rush could go his way, and I could go mine, and there was nothing else left to resolve.

 As the audience before my mother had been taking place, I had noticed that another man was in the kitchen, and that he was doing something which I found quite interesting.
 Now that I no longer needed to focus on Rush, I turned my attention to the other man, whom I recognized immediately: Bob Dylan.
-But I didn't recognize him from his appearance because he looked nothing like Dylan.
+But I did not recognize him from his appearance because he looked nothing like Dylan.
 Indeed, he looked exactly like Robert DeNiro.

 The paint did not really look like paint.
 It looked more like the sticky icing of a cake.
 I noticed that as he had spread some of the icing-paint over the top of his table-canvas, some of the paint had dripped down the side of the table.
 I picked up a dishcloth and wiped part of the paint off the side.
 Dylan saw what I had done and gave me a severe look.
-I realized immediately that I should have not wiped the paint off, that it was part of Dylan's work, and that he had intended the paint to be there.
+I realized immediately that I should not have wiped the paint off, that the paint was part of Dylan's work, and that he had intended the paint to be there.
 He quickly began trying to dab more paint onto the area where I had wiped the paint off.
-Although there was still a smudge where I had wiped off the paint, he mostly succeeded in covering it up, and it didn't appear to be angry with my mistake.
+Although there was still a smudge where I had wiped off the paint, he mostly succeeded in covering it up, and he did not appear to be angry with my mistake.

-Dream Journal Home Page
+Dream Epics Home Page

-Copyright 2001 by email@example.com
+Copyright 2017 by email@example.com